grazianiborcai/Webhook-sample/README.md

 # Webhook-sample

-With the following steps you will deploy a simple Logic Apps workflow to expose a webhook endpoint, which will response status 202 immediately and callback the calback uri after 2 minutes.
+With the following steps you will deploy a simple Logic Apps workflow to expose a webhook endpoint, which will response status 202 immediately and call the calback uri after 2 minutes.

 1) First of all download the repository in your local machine and decompress into a local folder: <BR>
 ![Download files.png](/.attachments/Download-files.png)